Computing Possible and Certain Answers over Order-Incomplete Data: Introduction

 \paragraph*{Complexity in the General Case (Section \ref{sec:posscert})} We first study the possibility and certainty problems without any restrictions on the input database.
-As usual in data management, given that queries are typically much smaller than databases, we study the {\em data complexity} of the problems, i.e., the complexity when the query size is fixed.
-We show that deciding whether an answer is possible is NP-complete, already without accumulation.
-As for certainty, the problem is coNP-complete for queries with accumulation but is decidable in PTIME in its absence.
+As usual in data management, given that queries are typically much smaller than databases, we study the {\em data complexity} of the problems, i.e., the complexity when the query is fixed.
+For our general definition of po-relations, we show that deciding whether an answer is possible is NP-complete, even without accumulation, and even for some very simple queries and input relations.
+In a particular case where we assume no duplicates -- i.e., where tuples are uniquely identified, which means we are essentially back to the set semantics -- possibility of an answer is in PTIME without accumulation, but is again NP-complete with accumulation.
+As for certainty, the problem can be decided in polynomial time in the case with no accumulation, but it is coNP-complete for queries with accumulation (even if we assume no duplicates in the input).
+Faced by the general intractability of the possibility and certainty problems, in the rest of the paper we search for restricted cases for which tractability holds.

 \paragraph*{Tractable Cases for Possibility Without Accumulation (Section~\ref{sec:fpt2})} Even though possibility is NP-hard even without accumulation, we identify realistic cases where it is in fact tractable.
-In particular, we show that if the input relations are totally ordered then possibility is decidable in PTIME for queries using a subset of our operators.
+In particular, we show that if the input relations are totally ordered then possibility is in PTIME for queries using a subset of our operators (all except the \emph{direct product}).
 Assuming more severe restrictions on the query language, we further show tractability when some of the relations are (almost) ordered and the rest are (almost) unordered, as formalized via a newly introduced notion of \emph{ia-width}.

 \paragraph*{Tractable Cases with Accumulation (Section~\ref{sec:fpt})} With accumulation, the certainty problem becomes intractable as well.
-Yet we show that if accumulation may be captured by a finite cancellative monoid (in particular, if it is performed in a finite group), then certainty can again be decided in polynomial time.
-Further, we revisit the tractability results for possibility from Section \ref{sec:fpt2} and show that they extend to queries with accumulation under certain restrictions on the accumulation function.
+Yet we show that if accumulation is captured by a finite cancellative monoid (in particular, if it is performed in a finite group), then certainty can again be decided in polynomial time.
+Further, we revisit the tractability results for possibility from Section~\ref{sec:fpt2} and show that they extend to queries with accumulation under certain restrictions on the accumulation function.